microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/drive_list.md

 ## Remarks

 Most users will only have a single Drive resource.
-Groups and some users may have multiple drive available.
+Groups and some users might have multiple drives available.

 <!-- uuid: 8fcb5dbc-d5aa-4681-8e31-b001d5168d79
 2015-10-25 14:57:30 UTC -->